This page contains resources on strategies to use box traps safely and responsibly to prevent injury to humans, domestic animals, and wildlife.

 - Cage traps with tight mesh walls, 1/2-inch by 1-inch weave, significantly reduces an animal’s ability to reach through the wire when compared to a 1-inch by 1-inch weave.
 However, traps with the the smaller mesh size are more expensive due to the increased amount of material.

-- Traps with large handles (over three inches tall) that allow for greater distance between the trap and one’s hand.
+- Traps with large handles (over three inches tall) allow for greater distance between the trap and one’s hand.

-- Gravity door traps (those traps that open automatically when rolled over) should have their doors wired shut prior to your moving the trapped animal.
+- Gravity door traps (those traps that open automatically when rolled over) should have their doors wired shut prior to moving the trapped animal.

-3. Proper Behavior
+3. Proper Use of Traps

 - Understand how to use your equipment BEFORE you begin trapping.